-Pupil's Name: Day:

-Adult's Name:

-Type of behav riour to modif y (circle)

-Focus / concentration Behaviour towa other pupils r towards ults Other (please specify):

-Has this happened What les son /

-before? time of th was it?

-What happened just

-before this

-behaviour choice?

-At which point should I have done something different?
+Pupil's Name: Day: Adult's Name: Date: Тy pe of behavi iour to modifi y (circle) Focus / concentration - towar pupils -ds Behaviour adı towards Other (please specify): Has this happened before?
+What less time of t was it?
+What happened just before this behaviour choice? l At which point should I have done something different?
 What should I have done?
 What will I do differently next time ?
 How will I resolve this?
 Is there anyon I need to apologise to?

-Pupil Resolution:

-I understand that, at Shelford, I can earn rewards and praise from making the right behaviour choices.
+Pupil Resolution: I understand that, at Shelford, I can earn rewards and praise from making the right behaviour choices.
 I understand that on this time, I did not make the right behaviour choice.
-I agree to prevent this from happening again.
+I agree to prevent this from happening again. (s. igned by pup .il) (date) Adult Resolution: I agree to support (pupil name) in making the right behaviour choice and agree to praise them when I notice this. (s igned by adu lt) (date)

-(signed by pupil) (date)